sharjeel1521/Extraction-and-classification-of-Job-Toxononomies/README.md

 # 🧠 Job–Attribute Matching System (Bi-Encoder + Cross-Encoder)

-A scalable NLP system for mapping **job descriptions ↔ attribute definitions** using **Bi-Encoder retrieval** and **Cross-Encoder re-ranking**.
-The pipeline handles **large-scale labeled datasets**, supports **multi-GPU training**, and is optimized for **restart-friendly, memory-safe training**.
-Designed and implemented a scalable Job–Attribute Matching System leveraging Bi-Encoder retrieval for speed and Cross-Encoder re-ranking for precision.
+At scale, matching job descriptions to their corresponding skill or attribute definitions presents a dual challenge: speed and precision.
+Our team designed a real-time NLP system that leverages Bi-Encoder retrieval for rapid candidate selection and Cross-Encoder re-ranking for high-fidelity mapping.

+Bi-Encoder Pipeline:
-Bi-Encoder pipeline: Built training data generator with spaCy-based sentence splitting, positive/negative pair sampling, and restart-safe checkpoints; trained using E5 embeddings with MultipleNegativesRankingLoss across multi-GPU infrastructure.
+We engineered a restart-safe training data generator that uses spaCy-based sentence splitting and positive/negative pair sampling.
+Training leveraged E5 embeddings with MultipleNegativesRankingLoss on a multi-GPU cluster, enabling rapid embedding generation while ensuring restart-friendly, memory-efficient operations.

+Cross-Encoder Pipeline:
-Cross-Encoder pipeline: Fine-tuned ms-marco-MiniLM with extended 512-token input, binary classification, and mixed-precision training to capture nuanced job–attribute relationships.
+To refine candidate selections, we fine-tuned ms-marco-MiniLM with an extended 512-token input for binary classification.
+Mixed-precision training allowed us to capture nuanced job–attribute relationships without sacrificing latency.
+This layer ensures that the top candidates from the Bi-Encoder are accurately re-ranked.

-Retrieval Evaluation: Integrated FAISS for scalable similarity search, implemented threshold-based and top-N ranking evaluations, delivering measurable improvements in precision, recall, and F1 against golden datasets.
+Real-Time Deployment:
+New job descriptions entering the system are streamed through a Kafka pipeline, connected to a feature store for pre-computed embeddings.
+The Bi-Encoder generates embeddings in real-time using multi-GPU acceleration, retrieves top candidates via FAISS similarity search, and the Cross-Encoder re-ranks them before final mapping.

+Monitoring & Feedback:
+A logging and drift monitoring layer continuously captures model feedback, detects shifts in input distributions, and triggers canary deployments for shadow traffic testing.
+This ensures that the system maintains high accuracy while scaling to thousands of new job postings daily.

+Impact & Evaluation:
+Using threshold-based and top-N evaluations on golden datasets, the system achieved measurable improvements in precision, recall, and F1, providing fast, reliable, and interpretable job–attribute mappings.
+This end-to-end architecture combines speed, accuracy, and robustness, enabling real-time decision-making for job matching at enterprise scale.
 Outcome: Delivered a modular, restart-friendly, multi-GPU pipeline capable of high-throughput training and inference, enabling accurate large-scale job–attribute classification with explainability and reproducibility.
 ---